 Huxlo started with an ambition of doing design differently and using technology to better the built environment.
 Matt founded the company in 2016 whilst finishing off his Masters degree in Engineering Design at the University of Bristol.

-Huxlo is a small team working to produce great products, constantly refining the way we do this with ambitions of scaling the model.
+Our range of products is small but growing.
+The same is true for our team who work to produce great products, constantly refining the way we do this with ambitions of scaling the model.